Opinion: Holly tried – but This Morning is anything but a functional family

 Bright and talented professionals doing their on-air damnedest to honestly confront and correct the mess one man has made of his life and those around him … is that a story the public just loves to see?

-An actual family — as we know from Schofield’s tell-all to the BBC’s Amol Rajan — is having a tremendously hard time during this national psychodrama.
+An actual family – as we know from Schofield’s tell-all to the BBC’s Amol Rajan – is having a tremendously hard time during this national psychodrama.
 “You, me and all of us at This Morning gave our love and support to someone who was not telling the truth, who acted in a way that they themselves thought that they had to resign from ITV and step down from a career that they loved,” said Willoughby.
-So, allons y.

 I don’t know.
 It gives me the ick.
 Something is rotten here and we all know what it is.
 The divorce papers have been signed but the dysfunctional This Morning family aren’t even moving house.
 Perhaps the local schools are just too good.
 But surely the memories will linger.